districtr/districtr/docs/districtrstateportals.md

 districting options, gleamed from the `districtingOptions(districtingplaces)` module which uses either `placeItemsTemplate` or `customPlaceItemsTemplate` to extract these combinations.

-_get problems not used_
-_custom selection is esoteric_

-That we are able to display new problems reflecting 2020 reapportionment is thanks to [@jackdeschler].
-He wrote `customPlaceItemsTemplate` to ensure these buttons are given priority in the list.

 A similar process is done with communities.
 Helper function `communityOptions(places)` selects each place in a list and renders a button for each possible type of `units`.
 Arizona communities